WebAssembly/design/FutureFeatures.md

 These are features that make sense in the context of the [high-level goals](HighLevelGoals.md) of WebAssembly but are not considered part of the [Minimum Viable Product](V1.md) or the [essential post-v.1 feature set](EssentialPostV1Features.md) which are expected to be standardized immediately after v.1.
+These will be prioritized based on developer feedback.

 ## Dynamic loading
  * Both load-time and run-time.